Voted Best Personal Injury Law Firm By Georgia Lawyers

 We focus on helping victims of dental negligence prove how a dentist or healthcare provider failed to meet the professional standard of care required by Georgia law.
 Our dental malpractice lawyer works closely with clients, gathering medical records, consulting with experts, and thoroughly documenting the extent of your injuries.
 Whether you’re facing long-term pain, corrective surgeries, or permanent complications from a dental injury, we fight for the compensation you deserve.

 Victims of dental malpractice often face uphill battles; painful treatments, mounting medical costs, and tough negotiations with insurance companies or large dental practices.
 Insurers may try to downplay your injury, shift blame, or offer unfair settlements, all while critical evidence like treatment records or X-rays may disappear.
-That’s why having an experienced Atlanta dental malpractice attorney in your corner is essential.
+That’s why having an experienced dental malpractice attorney in your corner is essential.

 On top of these challenges, Georgia’s modified comparative negligence rule (O.C.G.A. § 51-12-33) means your compensation could be reduced if you’re found partly at fault.
 And with the strict two-year statute of limitations (O.C.G.A. § 9-3-71) now even tighter under the 2025 Georgia Tort Reform Law, you can’t afford to wait.
 Navigating these legal hurdles requires a skilled dental malpractice attorney who knows how to protect your rights.

-Led by Georgia Super Lawyer Matt Wetherington, our team has recovered over $500 million for injury victims in Fulton, DeKalb, and across Georgia.
+Our team has recovered over $500 million for injury victims in Fulton, DeKalb, and across Georgia.
 If you’ve suffered because of dental malpractice, don’t go it alone.
 Call (404) 888-4444 or fill out our free consultation form today.
 Let us help you seek justice and fair compensation.

 Contact a Dental Malpractice Lawyer